 Voyage of the (Air)spacemen!
 Part 3 (Ending)

 Well, it was a good hat, one of the best Zanna was able to salvage and modify to their needs, some turns ago.
 Those were both interesting and terrifying turns, at least until Julia discovered a system hidden in madness.
 Blue ribbons on hats with gold edges and writing - bad, unless the hat itself was blue.
 Any other colour, don't touch it.
 Green ribbons - good, unless the hat was blue, then it was incapacitation.
 There were other combinations... so many, in fact, that king Rodge thought it was a good way to test Fate and get rid of Julia Avernes for good.
 And it almost worked...
-Julia got blinded for a turn, got numb, went insane for two turns... but she also temporarily got thinkamancy special, could see veiled units and could, once, even move things just by thinking hard at them, for the whole two turns until the hat ran out and crumbled.
+Julia got blinded for a turn, got numb, went insane for two turns... but she also temporarily got thinkamancy special, could see veiled units and could, once, even move things just by thinking hard at them, for the whole two turns until the hat ran out of juice and crumbled.

 She never met the man who made those hats; from stories she heard about him, Jarvis Teach was a genius hat magician before that fateful turn when he withdrew himself to his spacious quarters and never got out.
 He went frantic, making hats one after another.
 Vaterheim and Maury preferred the word "inspired" although Julia judged the description of Teach's behaviour as compulsive and slightly mad.
 His hats got him disbanded in the end, because he made sort of turnamancy hats: every unit that put them on got directly under hat magician's control and was loyal only to him.
 They walked and fought as if in a daze and could not be disbanded; only once Jarvis Teach himself was disbanded, those units returned to normal.